njuro/jard/README.md

 - [ ] Many more...

 ## Contributing
-The software is in early state, so contributing / deploying guidelines are not developed yet.
-I will try to create them ASAP.
-For now, share the word and if you somehow manage to get it running by yourself and have something to contribute, feel free to open issue / pull request, it will make my day.
+There are several ways for contributing to the project.
+I will be thankful for all of them.
+- Star the repository and share the word
+- Open a new issue if you encounter a bug or have feature/improvement request
+- Contribute to the code - see [CONTRIBUTING.md](https://github.com/njuro/jard/blob/master/CONTRIBUTING.md) for details